 There is one exception, though.
 If you have a car that is turbo- or supercharged, and it outlines the need for super, pay attention to the manual.
 And by the way, you’re not doing yourself or your car any good by putting premium fuel in a car that runs on regular.

 Your grandpa may have changed his oil every 2-3,000 miles, but cars are a lot different now.
 Oils have evolved, and engines have as well.
 No one really says to change your oil every 3,000 miles anymore.
 Just follow the owner’s manual and ignore sales pitches from service managers and ad campaigns.

 Your owner’s manual may direct you to pay attention to the electronic oil-use sensor on your dashboard, rather than a specific mileage.
 Don’t misunderstand.
 It is critical that you change your oil regularly, but doing so more often than your car’s manufacturer recommends doesn’t do any good.

 #3.
 Find an Affordable, Local, Loyal, and Trustworthy Mechanic and Give Him Good Business

 Too many people jump from shop to shop, service to service, and they end up spending way more than they should on big repairs.
 Let’s take a look at a better strategy.
-Find a repair shop manager in your local area you trust, make it clear you’re giving him good business, get to know him on a personal level and be friendly.
+Find a repair shop manager in the local area you trust, make it clear you’re giving him good business, get to know him on a personal level, and be friendly.
 A bond like this can end up saving you a lot of money over time.
 You can get a lot of good deals and savings that add up to a big amount over time.